Rocky Mountain Vertex 970 RSL 2017

 Fox introduced a cross-country specific fork last season and called it Step Cast (SC).
 It’s the lightest XC suspension fork that Fox has ever made – without compromising performance.
 Fox call it Step Cast because there is a step moulded at the bottom of the fork legs.

-The Performance level sits directly under the Factory fork – you don’t get the gold Kashima coating – but the internals are much the same.
+The Performance level sits directly under the Factory fork – you don’t get the gold Kashima coating – but the internal is much the same.
 A closed bath damper prevents mixing of the oil and air chambers.
 This is good because when these two mix, the suspension feels really harsh – like it’s locked out.
 A closed unit also ensures your seals last a bit longer too.

 A new air spring ensures that small bumps feel like...nothing.
 The larger negative air spring is responsible for this.
 For riders who are really pedantic about setup, the new air spring allows you to use volume spacers for the positive air chamber.
 This means you can run your pressures lower (for better small bump sensitivity) and not bottom out easily.